News from the Hughes Laboratory

 April 2025

-A great few days in Liverpool
+A great few days in Liverpool with

-with members of the University
+members of the University of Glasgow's

-and Centre for Neuroscience
+Spinal Cord Group and Centre for

-presenting work at the BNA's
+Neuroscience presenting work at the BNA's

 February 2025

-What better way of spending
+better way of spending St Valentine's Day

-a talk at the University of Cambridge's
+than by giving a talk at the University of

-Department of Pharmacology?
+Cambridge's Department of Pharmacology?

 June 2024